nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 1. Medical administrator requests to <u>list patients / nurses (UC01)</u> or <u>find a specific patient / nurse (UC02)</u>.
 2. Medical administrator requests to add a tag / many tags to a patient / nurse and provides each tag's details.
-3. HealthCare Xpress adds the tag / tags of specific details to the patient / nurse.
+3. Healthcare Xpress adds the tag / tags of specific details to the patient / nurse.

     Use case ends.